apache/mynewt-site/docs/chapter1/project1.md

 ### Access to the Apache repo

 * Get an account on Apache.
+You do not need an account to view the website or clone the repository but you need it to push changes to it.

 * The latest codebase for the Mynewt OS is on the master branch at  https://git-wip-us.apache.org/repos/asf/incubator-mynewt-larva.git